Population Characteristics

 Population of Opaskwayak Cree Nation 21E by Ethnicity and Origin

 The population of Opaskwayak Cree Nation 21E is quite diverse, which contributes to the indian reserve's vibrant cultural landscape.
 Opaskwayak Cree Nation 21E is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the indian reserve appreciates the unique contributions that each ethnicity brings.

 | Ethnicity and Origin | Male | Female | Percentage in Population |